Average Cost of Homeowners Insurance in North Carolina (2025)

 Free.
 Simple.
 Secure.

-The average cost of homeowners insurance in North Carolina in 2024 is $3,383 — $960 higher than the national average of $2,423.
-Aside from the coverage you get, credit rating has the largest impact on premiums, with the difference between the lowest and highest premium amounts reaching $5,613 on average.
+The average cost of homeowners insurance in North Carolina in 2024 is $3,383, $960 higher than the national average of $2,423.
+Beyond coverage amount, credit rating has the largest impact on premiums, with the difference between the lowest and highest premium amounts reaching $5,613.

-If your rates have recently increased, we've also analyzed the cheapest policies in North Carolina that may offer more affordable options.
-Remember, the insurance provider you choose also determines your premiums.
+If your rates have recently increased, the cheapest policies in North Carolina may offer more affordable options.
+The insurance provider you choose also affects your premiums.

 Home Insurance Calculator